kwonoj/rx-sandbox/README.md

 # RxSandbox

 `RxSandbox` is test suite for RxJS, based on marble diagram DSL for easier assertion around Observables.
 For RxJS 5 support, check pre-1.x versions.
 1.x supports latest RxJS 6.x.
+2.0.0-beta.* is available to support latest `rxjs@7.x` beta version.

 ## What's difference with `TestScheduler` in RxJS?

-`RxJS` 5's test cases are written via its own [`TestScheduler`](https://github.com/ReactiveX/rxjs/blob/9267b30ebc982e1845843f85866906496b3aaa8f/src/testing/TestScheduler.ts) implementation.
-While it still can be used for testing any other Observable based codes its ergonomics are not user code friendly, reason why core repo tracks [issue](https://github.com/ReactiveX/rxjs/issues/1775) to provide separate package for general usage.
-RxSandbox aims to resolve those ergonomics with few design goals

-- Provides feature parity to `TestScheduler`
+RxJs core itself includes its own [`TestScheduler`](https://github.com/ReactiveX/rxjs/blob/c63de0d380a923987aab587720473fad1d205d71/docs_app/content/guide/testing/marble-testing.md#testing-rxjs-code-with-marble-diagrams) implementation.
+With latest updates, it have different semantics around how to translate [`virtual frame` and `time progression`](https://github.com/ReactiveX/rxjs/blob/c63de0d380a923987aab587720473fad1d205d71/docs_app/content/guide/testing/marble-testing.md#time-progression-syntax) also slightly different api surfaces based on callbacks.
+RxSandbox aims to provide test interface with below design goals, bit different to core's test scheduler.

 - Support extended marble diagram DSL
 - Near-zero configuration, works out of box
 - No dependencies to specific test framework
+- Flexible `TestMessage` support: test can be created from marble syntax, but also can be created from plain objects.

 # Install

-This has a peer dependencies of `rxjs@6.*.*`, which will have to be installed as well. `2.0.0-beta.*` is available to support latest `rxjs@7.x` beta version.
+This has a peer dependencies of `rxjs@6.*.*`, which will have to be installed as well.

 ```sh
 npm install rx-sandbox